nearprotocol/stakewars/README.md

 ## :information_desk_person: In a Few Words

 Stake Wars is the program that accelerates your path to become a validator on NEAR Protocol.
 It is structured in technical challenges of increasing difficulty, giving you the opportunity of "learning by doing".
-Validators that will complete all the challenges will prove to be ready to join [MainNet Restricted](https://near.org/blog/near-mainnet-genesis/) and be recognized as early supporters of NEAR Protocol.
+Validators that will complete all the challenges will prove to be ready to join [MainNet Restricted](https://near.org/blog/near-mainnet-genesis/) and will be recognized as early supporters of NEAR Protocol.

 _List of available challenges:_
 - [001](challenges/challenge001.md): Create your BetaNet wallet, deploy your node, and correctly configure your staking pool.